upros/acme-integrations/draft-ietf-acme-integrations.md

 # ACME Integration with EST

-EST {{?RFC7030}} defines a mechanism for clients to enroll with a PKI Registration Authority by sending CMC messages over HTTP.
+EST {{?RFC7030}} defines a mechanism for clients to enroll with a PKI Registration Authority by sending Certificate Management over CMS (CMC) {{?RFC5272}} messages over HTTP.
 EST section 1 states:

 "Architecturally, the EST service is located between a Certification Authority (CA) and a client.
 It performs several functions traditionally allocated to the Registration Authority (RA) role in a PKI."